 That’s why, eventually, people figured out a way to trade an item that replaced the actual “things,” and that’s where the money comes in (thank goodness, my back is killing me!!).
 Anyway, check out this excellent podcast from Mak & G about the history of money for kids & What is it Good For?

 The invention of money resulted in something that was easier to carry around.
 Since money has a value that everyone agreed on, it could easily be used to trade for things people needed, like tools, clothing, a golden scarab (dung beatle), ostrich feathers (for fans), or food.

 How long ago was the first money invented?

-Money, as a concept, dates back thousands of years, but it didn’t always look like the money we have today, but much cooler.
+In case of the history of money for kids, money, as a concept, dates back thousands of years, but it didn’t always look like the money we have today, but much cooler(or stranger).

 Many years ago, cultures worldwide used different items to represent money.
 These are usually items that were readily available to them.

 The Mayan and Aztec peoples, for example, would use cocoa beans as a form of currency (which is just another word that we use for money).
 That’s kind of like having a cup of expensive Starbucks coffee.
 In China, about 3000 years ago, cowry shells (you know, those white shells that look like little mouths) were used as currency.